PavinDas/Wifi-network-Scanner/README.md

 <h2>🛡️ Ownership:</h2>

-This project is owned by the PavinDas
+This project is owned by PavinDas